 The ONP began operating on May 24, 1977.
-It is about to complete 44 years of operation and it is almost worth one billion (968,859 million) barrels transported.
-It is appropriate to remember that the ONP was built to transport the crude obtained from Block 8, but with the discovery of Block 1AB -which is currently called Block 192-, the transportation business was rethought: Section 1 has transported 30%, while than the ORN (which began operating in 1978), 70%.
+In its more than 44 years of operation, it has almost reached one billion (968,859 million) barrels transported.
+It is appropriate to remember that the ONP was built to transport the crude obtained from Lot 8, but with the discovery of Lot 1AB – which is currently called Lot 192 – the transport business was rethought: Tranche I has transported 30%, while the ORN (which began operating in 1978), 70%.
 The ORN, the additional pipeline, represents more than two-thirds of the total transported.
-In these 43 years of operation, most of the crude has been destined for national consumption (more than 680’000,000 barrels) and only 280’000,000 for other countries.
+In these more than four decades of operation, most of the crude has been destined for domestic consumption (more than 680,000,000 barrels) and only 280,000,000 for other countries.
 The latter, in reality, does not reflect what is currently happening.
 Before, as crude oil was light, it was destined for the Talara, Pampilla and Conchán refineries.
 Today most of the crude transported is for export.

-At some point, stations 2, 3 and 4, between 1 and 5, were projected in Section 1.
-Likewise, two more stations were planned after 9, to lower pressure.
+At some point, Stations 2, 3 and 4 were projected, between 1 and 5, in Section I. Likewise, two more stations were projected after 9, to lower pressure.
 In the 1970s it was foreseen to pump 100,000 barrels and even reach 200,000, since the tube allows such a flow, while the pumps could yield up to 150,000.
-But this scenario never occurred, since the volume instead of increasing, was reduced in Section 1.
+But this scenario never happened, because the volume instead of increasing, decreased in Tranche I.

 Between Stations 5 and 7 there is a lot of ground instability, that is, landslide and settlement of earth, and displacement of rocks, apart from hydraulic action.
 The ONP crosses rivers 49 times.
 In fact, it crosses the Marañón on three occasions.
 This generates a lot of risk and, therefore, requires greater control and maintenance, to resolve both pits and pinholes as well as more serious contingencies.